lucasplagwitz/recon/docs/source/tutorials/datafidelity_L1_vs_L2.rst

 06. L1 vs. L2 Fidelity-Term
 ===========================
-This tutorial...
+This tutorial shows the difference between two fidelity norms with different underlying noise types.
+Here using the example of Salt-And-Pepper and Gaussian noise.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-44
+GENERATED FROM PYTHON SOURCE LINES 9-23

 .. code-block:: default